Taylor Swift ''Toyed With the Idea'' of Changing This ''Lover'' Lyric

 After sending the song to Jack Antonoff, Swift met up with the songwriter and producer.
 They then worked on the tune with sound engineer Laura Sisk.

-"We're fully, fully acting on impulse and we're acting on like intuition and we're acting on like excitement and like oat milk lattes," Swift told The New York Times.
+"We're fully, fully acting on impulse and we're acting on, like, intuition and we're acting on, like, excitement and, like, oat milk lattes," Swift told The New York Times.

-The team then added in some special touches—like the "Paul [McCartney] base."
+The team then added in some special touches—like the "Paul [McCartney] bass."
 Swift also told the publication she is "obsessively going over every lyric" while in the studio and will make little notes to herself.
 When asked if any of the lyrics changed during this process, Swift gave an example.

 "I had toyed with the idea of being like, 'We could leave the Christmas lights up 'til April," she said.